tensorwerk/hangar-py/docs/concepts.rst

-A common side effect of the `The Domain-Specific File Format Problem`_ is that anyone who wants to work with an organization's/project's data needs to not only have some domain expertise (so they can do useful things with the data), but they also need to have a non-trivial understanding of the projects dataset, file format, and access conventions / transformation pipelines. *In a world where highly specialized talent is already scarce, this phenomenon shrinks the pool of available collaborators dramatically.*
+A common side effect of the `The Domain-Specific File Format Problem`_ is that anyone who wants to work with an organization's/project's data needs to not only have some domain expertise (so they can do useful things with the data), but they also need to have a non-trivial understanding of the projects cellstore, file format, and access conventions / transformation pipelines. *In a world where highly specialized talent is already scarce, this phenomenon shrinks the pool of available collaborators dramatically.*